NHSDigital/IOPS-FHIR-Simplifier-Backup/HL7FHIRUKCoreR4/backup/guides/UK-Core-Implementation-Guide-STU2-Sequence---Prerelease-for-Ball/Home/ProfilesandExtensions/ExtensionLibrary/Extension-UKCore-DiagnosticReportComposition.page.md

 </div>

 ### Guidance
-The resource being referenced SHOULD conform to the following {{pagelink:Profile-Composition}}.
+The resource being referenced SHOULD conform to the following {{pagelink:Profile-Composition-31483}}.

 ---